cormullion/Mellan.jl/README.md

 # Requirements

-Julia v0.4 or above.

-You also need the Luxor (a simple Cairo wrapper, also on my GitHub page), Color, and Images packages.
+Julia v0.5 or above, and the packages Luxor, Color, and Images.

 The image should be square (obviously), and a JPG or 8 bit PNG.